pangeo-data/climpred/joss/paper.md

 [@dask; @Rocklin:2015] and thus works across all computational scales, from personal laptops to supercomputers (HPC).
-This leads to verification of a global 5° x 5° resolution climate prediction in a few seconds, compared to the 8 minutes required in `MurCSS`.
+This leads to verification of a global 5° x 5° resolution climate prediction in a few seconds, compared to the 8 minutes required by `MurCSS`.
 This allows for a truly interactive analysis experience.
 However, note that benchmarking is inherently biased and `MurCSS` is valuable for their rigorous replication of decadal climate prediction metrics.
 (3) `climpred` is highly modular and supports the research process from end-to-end,